Background Info About Romeo And Juliet

 Romeo and Juliet challenges these traditional norms by portraying a love that is passionate, impulsive, and ultimately destructive.
 Their love transcends social boundaries and defies parental authority, but it also leads to their tragic downfall.
 The play raises questions about the nature of love, the conflict between individual desire and societal expectations, and the consequences of unchecked passion.

 Elizabethan society was deeply concerned with social order and hierarchy.
 Disobedience to authority, whether parental or political, was seen as a threat to the stability of the realm.
-Romeo and Juliet's defiance of their families and their secret marriage can be interpreted as a challenge to this social order.
+Even so, romeo and Juliet's defiance of their families and their secret marriage can be interpreted as a challenge to this social order.
 The play suggests that rigid social structures and ingrained prejudices can have devastating consequences, leading to violence and tragedy.

 Shakespeare's Poetic Power: Language, Imagery, and Dramatic Structure